Mental Health & Family Support

 Our licensed and clinical social workers provide therapy and guidance for children, parents, and families.
 We specialize in helping children with big emotions, social challenges, and family stressors through play-based and talk therapy approaches.

 We are dedicated to helping children and families navigate challenges with compassion and expertise.
-Whether your child struggles with anxiety, sadness, tantrums, school issues, or adjusting to life changes, our team provides tools and support for the whole family.
+Whether your child struggles with anxiety, sadness, tantrums, school challenges, or life changes, our team provides tools and family support.
 We further specialize in collaborative care for children with disabilities and often co-treat within a nutrition, occupational, physical, or speech-language therapy session.

 We are experts in: